vytautas-bunevicius/coursera-courses-eda/README.md

 #### Explore the Data

-Open the `CourseraEDA.ipynb` notebook and embark on your data exploration journey.
+Open the `coursera_courses.ipynb` notebook and embark on your data exploration journey.

 ### Key Steps in the EDA